Few upgrades to your vehicle are going to make as much of a difference when building an off-road or Overlanding rig as a serious snorkel setup will.

 Finally, it’s important to pick between a ram or vortex-style snorkel system.

 Ram style snorkels are a little more commonplace (and a little less expensive), essentially ramming air into the vehicle through a forward-facing duct.

-Cyclone or vortex style snorkels, though, have tilted veins inside of the snorkel had that allow air to swirl around – pushing dirt, debris, and water out of the snorkel a little more effectively.
+Cyclone or vortex-style snorkels, though, have tilted veins inside of the best 4WD snorkel had that allow air to swirl around – pushing dirt, debris, and water out of the snorkel a little more effectively.